A Select List of Our Authors

 The Flylady)

-Author of the ever popular book SINK REFLECTIONS (Bantam)
+Author of THE CHAOS CURE (Seal Press) and the ever popular SINK REFLECTIONS (Bantam)

 in which Cilley helps hundreds of thousands of her fans combat